-Enter the name of the estate or trust and check the box for "Estate or Trust."
+Enter the name of the estate or trust.
 You must include different information for estates and trusts that are engaged in a trade or business in the United States.

 Not engaged in a trade or business.
 Attach a statement to Form 1040-NR with your name, title, address, and the names and addresses of any U.S. grantors and beneficiaries.